Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 c.
 Hours When Drinking Is Still Restricted

 Important: The midnight to 11 AM ban stays in place.
-You can still be fined that 10,000 baht (about $310) if you’re drinking during these hours.
+During those hours, regular shops, restaurants, and bars cannot sell alcohol, and you can still be fined up to 10,000 baht (about $310) for drinking at a licensed venue during restricted hours.

 - 11 AM to midnight: You can buy and drink alcohol freely